 Maternity and paternity leave is protected time that an employee can take off to care for their newborn or newly adopted child.

-As an employer, there a few requirements you should be aware of, both at the federal and state level.
+Here are more details on the requirements you should be aware of, both at the federal and state level.

-Federal requirements: Under the Family and Medical Leave Act (FMLA), most employers with 50 employees or more must allow eligible US employees to:
+Under the Family and Medical Leave Act (FMLA), most employers with 50 employees or more must allow eligible US employees to:

 - Take 12 weeks of unpaid leave in a 12-month period;